Goals

 - Policy, public, research

-4. Enabling the primary healthcare workforce to meet the needs of patients with multi-complexity and future demands for a range of services.
+4. Enabling the primary healthcare workforce to meet the needs of patients and future demands for a range of services.

 - Supports to enable efficient, effective team functioning